23 May Trump’s Deportations as an Emerging Crime Against Humanity

 This author has already mentioned Dreamers above, who are protected from deportation, yet there are reports that some of them have been removed.

-By now, most readers will be familiar with the case of Kilmar Abrego Garcia, a Maryland resident, was mistakenly and unlawfully deported to El Salvador despite an Immigration Judge’s order granting him withholding of removal due to the threat to his life and the US Supreme Court ordering the facilitation of his return.
+By now, most readers will be familiar with the case of Kilmar Abrego Garcia, a Maryland resident, who was mistakenly and unlawfully deported to El Salvador despite an Immigration Judge’s order granting him withholding of removal due to the threat to his life.
+The US Supreme Court ordered the facilitation of his return.

 And now, most shockingly, Trump is suggesting that U.S. citizens with severe criminal records could also be deported to prison in El Salvador.
-The US has deported its own citizens before, thought they have been acknowledged as mistakes and remedied.
+The US has deported its own citizens before, though these deportations have been acknowledged as mistakes and remedied in the past.
 This proposal would transform errors into an unprecedented, deliberate strategy.
 Several days ago, a US citizen was reportedly detained for several hours while attempting to re-enter the US.

-The issue that underlies all of these situations is that these individuals have a legal right to remain in the US.
-Aside from US citizens, they may only be removed in very limited circumstances, none of which appear to be present.
+The issue that underlies all of these situations is that these individuals have a legal right to remain in the US, with only very limited exceptions.

 Deportation as a Crime Against Humanity